ga-wdi-boston/git-basics-assessment/diagnostic.md

 -7.Should you ever edit published history?

  No...need to have the history for all team members to see.
+It is considered bad practice to rewrite history.